A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 The HISTORY of Italy dates back to the 9th century B.C. when earliest accounts record the presence of Italic tribes.
 The Roman Empire later dominated Western Europe and the Mediterranean for many centuries.
 After the fall of Rome in AD 476, Italy remained fragmented in numerous city-states.
 Parts of Italy were annexed to the Spanish, the Austrian and Napoleon I's empire, while the Holy See maintained control over Rome, before the Italian Peninsula was eventually liberated and unified in the late 19th century.
 The new Kingdom of Italywas established in 1861.
 In 1946, as a result of a Constitutional Referendum the monarchy was abolished and Italy became a republic.

 Italy has a variety of INSECTS.
 There are several species of butterflies including the sail swallowtail butterfly and the Cleopatra butterfly.
-Other commonly seen insects include the Damsel Fly and Dragonflies, the praying mantis, the cicada, and moths, Italy has a rather large concentration of Hummingbird Hawk-moth looks remarkably like a hummingbird.
+Other commonly seen insects include the Damsel Fly and Dragonflies, the praying mantis, the cicada, and moths, Italy has a rather large concentration of Glowflies.
+Because of its hovering behavior, accompanied by an audible humming noise, the Hummingbird Hawk-moth looks remarkably like a hummingbird.
 Italy has a variety of spiders including 2 venomous spiders.
 The Lycosa tarantula, originally called the Tarantula, is a large species found in Apulia region of Italy and near the city of Taranto from which it gets its name.

 Italy has many ISLANDS.
 The largest island is Sicily.
 The island of is famous for harboring Napoleon during his exile in 1814.
 Click HERE for 10 of the best islands to visit.